pure-project/sysbench/README.md

 <!-- markdown-toc end -->

-# sysbench
+# sysbench-basic

+**sysbench-basic is sysbench's fork but remove LuaJIT and SQL.**

-sysbench is a scriptable multi-threaded benchmark tool based on LuaJIT.
-It is most frequently used for database benchmarks, but can also be used to create arbitrarily complex workloads that do not involve a database server.
+sysbench-basic is a multi-threaded benchmark tool.
+It is most frequently used for machine benchmarks.

 sysbench comes with the following bundled benchmarks:

-- `oltp_*.lua`: a collection of OLTP-like database benchmarks
 - `fileio`: a filesystem-level benchmark
 - `cpu`: a simple CPU benchmark
 - `memory`: a memory access benchmark